Nawhath/Instana_workshop/part-2/lab-part2.md

-If there is a need to re-do the helm install for Robot-shopi, you can list and follow by the helm delete.
+If there is a need to re-do the helm install for Robot-shop, you can list and follow by the helm delete.

 ```sh
 helm list -n robot-shop